 Empower students to explore by building professional connections

-The #1 curriculum and certification for increasing student confidence, agency, and social capital
+The #1 curriculum and teacher certification

 800+

-high school teachers, counselors and staff have completed Career Launch certification
+high school teachers, counselors, and staff have completed Career Launch certification

 97%